Open 30 March 2019 to 16 June 2019

 After 1901 additional contingents of soldiers were sent to South Africa to form battalions with squadrons from each state.
 These battalions were first numbered as units of the Commonwealth Contingent.
 Later the entire force was designated as the Australian Commonwealth Horse.

 It is estimated that about 16,000 Australians fought in the Boer War and there were about 600 casualties and deaths.
 Six Australian soldiers were decorated with a Victoria Cross.

-State Records holds some general records relating to the Boer War, such as regimental orders and photos of the NSW Bushmen’s Contingent.
+In our collection are some general records relating to the Boer War, such as regimental orders and photos of the NSW Bushmen’s Contingent.
 For records relating to soldiers and nurses who enlisted see the Australian War Memorial.